Eray594/MudForge/README.md

 // Add the MudForge Theming Service builder.Services.AddMudThemeServices(new MudThemeServiceConfiguration {
-    IsDarkMode = true, // Set the default theme to Dark Mode LocalStorageKey = "isDarkMode", // Store the user's theme preference in localStorage Theme = new MudTheme() // Provide the MudBlazor theme configuration – in our case, the default });
+    DefaultThemeMode = MudDefaultThemeMode.System, // Theme Mode if no localStorage was set LocalStorageKey = "isDarkMode", // Store the user's theme preference in localStorage Theme = new MudTheme() // Provide the MudBlazor theme configuration – in our case, the default });